gw-odw/odw-2019/setup.md

 4) Double click the notebook of your choice

-5) Select 'Runtime>Change Runtime Type' on the toolbar and ensure that 'Runtime type' is set to Python2
+5) Select 'Runtime>Change Runtime Type' on the toolbar and ensure that 'Runtime type' is set to Python 2

 6) At the top of the notebook, there are 2 lines to install the needed Python modules